pymacaron/pymacaron/README.md

 ### Asynchronous task execution

-klue-microservice comes with built-in support for asynchronous method execution by way of Celery and Redis.
-All you need to do is to add the 'with_async' key in 'klue-config.yaml':
+pymacaron comes with built-in support for asynchronous method execution by way of Celery and Redis.
+All you need to do is to add the 'with_async' key in 'pym-config.yaml':

 ```yaml
 with_async: true